22nd August – 9th September 2017

 "Why would you love him who the world hates so?
 Because he loves me more than all the world.”

-Marlowe’s homoerotic epic comes to the stage in this all-new, all-male ensemble production.
-Marking 50 years since the decriminalisation of homosexuality in England and Wales, this production investigates, celebrates and explores identity and sexuality.
+Marlowe’s gay epic comes to the stage in this all-new, raw and exposing ensemble production.
+Marking 50 years since the partial decriminalisation of homosexuality in England and Wales.

 Please note this production contains full male nudity and scenes of a sexual and violent nature.